-This approach comes with some obvious benefits, with some that come to mind being…
+This approach comes with some obvious benefits:

-- You’re likely to spot issues sooner while using your product day to day
+- You’re likely to spot issues sooner while using your product day to day.

-- Your experience will be closer to what your customers experience
+- Your experience will be closer to what your customers experience.

-- Constant usage of the product may reveal UX or workflow issues you never considered
+- Constant usage of the product may reveal UX or workflow issues you never considered.

-- Feedback from the team and stake holders can offer a different perspective than your customers
+- Feedback from the team and stake holders can offer a different perspective than your customers.

-- If it’s known that you use your own product, the market will have more confidence in it
+- If it’s known that you use your own product, the market will have more confidence in it.

-It’s important to understand that while dogfooding will make you and the team more intimate with your product, and by default result in a better product, it’s by no means a substitute for rigorous feature-by-feature testing.
+It’s important to understand that while dogfooding will make you and the team more intimate with your product, and by extension result in a better product, it’s by no means a substitute for rigorous feature-by-feature testing.

 You still have to test thoroughly, get feedback from beta testers (if you have any at your disposal), and test again ad-nauseum.
 Dogfooding is simply another tool in your arsenal to help deliver a better product.